ettanin/Meteobridge-MB-SMART/README.md

 # Meteobridge-Weather34-Template MB-UB40-Beta
-Github repository for the Meteobridge version of the original weather34 template Weather Template for Meteobridge users only
+Github repository for the Meteobridge version of the original weather34 template Weather Template for Meteobridge users only .

+# Meteobridge-Weather34-Template Charts
+All charts are responsive , all modules are responsive

 # Basic Setup guide
 https://weather34.com/homeweatherstation/guides/setup.html